VRBO MATTERPORT 3D

 If seeing is believing, then setting up your vacation rental for vacationers is easy.
-Our Matterport 3D Virtual Tour technology is now being deployed by the major vacation rental sites and promises a more immersive view of a property before a renter pushes the “buy” button.
+Our Matterport 3D Virtual Tour technology is now being deployed by the major vacation rental sites and promises a more immersive view of a property before a renter pushes the “Rent Now” button.

 A virtual tour is a simulation made up of a sequence of videos or still images.
 And while the technology isn’t new, the application is.

 “While virtual tour technology is not new to real estate and home buying, the travel and vacation rental industry is just starting to scratch the surface,” says Jake Stewart, a senior product manager of virtual tours at VRBO.